Spaaza/SPAAZA.postman/README.md

 ## Where can I find more information about Spaaza's API?

-Our [API site](https://docs.spaaaza.com) should tell you all you need to know.
+Our [Developer Documentation Site](https://docs.spaaza.com) should tell you all you need to know.
 There are also notes added to each API request in the POSTMAN collections which should be useful.

+## What does the POSTMAN collection cover?

+The collection is intended to help developers explore and test publicly documented Spaaza API endpoints.

+It includes authentication flows and example requests for:

+- Authentication
+- Baskets
+- Businesses
+- Campaigns
+- Chains
+- Notes
+- Products
+- Resources API
+- Services API
+- Tags
+- Users
+- Vouchers
+- Wallets
+- Miscellaneous public endpoints

+Most requests use session-based authentication headers.
+A typical flow is:

+1. `login admin (sends OTP to email)`
+2. `session (paste OTP from email)`
+3. run other authenticated requests with the saved session variables

+The collection also includes example headers such as `X-Spaaza-API-version`, `X-Spaaza-Session-User-Id`, `X-Spaaza-Session-Key`, `X-Spaaza-Chain-ID`, and `X-MyPrice-App-Hostname` where relevant.

 ## How do I get started with the POSTMAN collection?